 Hide the Hiding Places

 Seal up any mouse holes in your garage, and check any plants you store in your garage for rodents.
 If you have unruly hedges near your parking area, keep them trimmed back.

 Protect Your Engine

-Block any entrances to the engine with wire screen or by placing traps on top of wheels in the offseason (speak to a mechanic in order to do it properly!).
-Though it’s a bit more costly, wrapping your car’s wiring in rat-proof tape is also a really good idea.
-If you can and it’s safe to do so, leave your car’s hood up when it’s parked in the garage — remember that creepy crawlers love nesting in dark, cozy places.
-Some people also swear by spraying peppermint oil, pepper, the urine of predators, or rodent deterrent sprays inside, or installing an electronic rat repellent device that emits a noise very annoying to rodents that humans can’t hear.
+Block any entrances to the engine with wire screen or by placing traps on top of wheels in the offseason (speak to a mechanic to learn how to do it properly).
+Though it’s a bit more costly, wrapping your car’s wiring in a rat-proof tape is also a good idea.

 If you can, and if it’s safe to do so, leave your car’s hood up when it’s parked in the garage, which makes it less appealing to rodents.
 Rodent deterrent sprays and electronic rat repellent devices may also help.

 If you want to eliminate rodents, snap traps are your best bet.
 Live traps and glue traps aren't recommended as the animal will panic and quite possibly spread disease by defecating, urinating, or biting.
 If you have pets, avoid poisonous bait.